educasuisse/educa-international.com/readme.md

-# Educasuisse.ch
+# Educa-international.com

-This repository contain the website for [Educasuisse](https://educasuisse.ch/).
+This repository contain the website for [Educa-international](https://educa-international.com/).

 It is based on [Hugo](http://gohugo.io/).